dankreiger/floppy-scripts/README.md

 ### Usage

-- add to a create-react-app project when using `yarn`
+- add to a create-react-app project when using `yarn` to cut down on common repetitive tasks

 - Don't use this unless you are me since this is super messy
 - So Dan - since you're the only one using this... for now, do everything from the root of the project